 - Once the CDC Transaction Type 21 has been submitted in PICIS an instant authorization number for the Pre-admission Services (PG038) will be issued.
 The start date of the authorization will be the Transaction Date listed on the CDC. - The CDC Section One (Transaction Type 21) can be submitted in PICIS after the date of the first appointment (transaction) with the client. - The length of the authorization for PG038 is 90 days.
-The end date of PG038 can be extended on-line in PICIS if needed, unless an admission has occurred.

-- PG038 includes the initial assessment code (H0031) and Service Plan Development code (H0032). - The Pre-admission Services, Procedure Code Group PG038, has a listing of procedure codes which can be used as clinically appropriate and medically necessary.
+The end date of PG038 can be extended on-line in PICIS if needed, unless an admission has occurred. - PG038 includes the initial assessment code (H0031) and Service Plan Development code (H0032). - The Pre-admission Services, Procedure Code Group PG038, has a listing of procedure codes which can be used as clinically appropriate and medically necessary.
 Daily limits still apply.
 The procedure codes in the Pre-admission Services can be utilized in any order and frequency. - Once a prior authorization request for outpatient treatment has been approved in PICIS, the PG038 will be end dated.
-The PG038 will end date the day prior to the start of the initial prior authorization request. - The PG038 is limited to one per client, per agency unless there has been a gap in service of more than six months and it has been more than one year since the previous Pre-Admission PA was issued. - If a client has discharged and needs to be readmitted, but the criteria to request a new PG038 has not been met, the agency should do a Behavioral Health Service Plan Development Low Complexity service (which includes completion of the CAR or ASI and development of a service plan) and coordinate the dates of completion with the start date for the request for a new 6-month outpatient PA.
+The PG038 will end date the day prior to the start of the initial prior authorization request. - The PG038 is limited to one per customer, per agency every 6 months and it must be at least 3 months from the customer's last billed service. - If a client has discharged and needs to be readmitted, but the criteria to request a new PG038 has not been met, the agency should do a Behavioral Health Service Plan Development Low Complexity service (which includes completion of the CAR or ASI and development of a service plan) and coordinate the dates of completion with the start date for the request for a new 6- month outpatient PA.
 The Behavioral Health Service Plan Development Low Complexity will be billed under the new outpatient authorization.